NicoloCavalli95horses/KMS-web-testing/content/02 Literature/papers/No tamper. Automatic black-box detection of parameter tampering opportunities in Web Applications.md

 If the client-validation is bypassed, a custom object with negative quantities may be sent to the server, resulting in an unintentional discount.

 If the delivery instructions are not validated on the server side, a XSS or SQL injection attack may be easily performed.

+In any case where the server does not replicate the client input validation, there is a ==potential parameter tampering attack vector==
+- client and server logic are usually written in different programming languages
+- over time, the validation checks in these two code basis may become out of sync

+## Approach overview

+The goal is to perform a black-box analysis of the server to automatically discover parameter tampering vulnerabilities.
+A black-box approach is:
+- more general since is agnostic of the server's implementation
+- less accurate, since false positive and false negative are possible

+The more similar a hostile response is to the benign response, the more likely the hostile input is successful

+## Process

+NoTamper's black-box analysis is based on comparing the constraints imposed by the client-side code on the user-supplied data with the actual behavior of the server

+==It tries to identify situations where the server does not replicate the validations performed by the client, creating opportunities for parameter tampering attacks.==

+1. **Extracting client-side constraints**: NoTamper analyzes the HTML and JavaScript code of the web page to extract the validation rules applied by the client.
+These rules are represented as logical formulas, called *fclients*, that define the constraints on the input data
+2. **Generating hostile inputs**: Based on the *fclient* formulas, NoTamper generates two sets of inputs:
+	1. benign inputs, which respect the client's constraints,
+	2. hostile inputs, which intentionally violate those constraints The goal is to test the behavior of the server when it receives unexpected inputs
+3. **Sending inputs to the server**: NoTamper sends both benign and hostile inputs to the server and records the responses it gets
+4. **Comparing responses:** The server's responses to hostile inputs are compared to those of benign inputs. ==If the response to a hostile input is structurally similar to that of a benign input, NoTamper considers the hostile input as a potential tampering opportunity.
+This is because it suggests that the server may have accepted the input without performing proper validation.==
+5. **Ranking opportunities**: Potential tampering opportunities are ranked based on the degree of similarity between server responses.
+Opportunities with a higher degree of similarity are considered more likely and are presented to the user for further manual analysis.

+In essence, NoTamper uses black-box analysis to find discrepancies between client-side and server-side validations.
+This approach allows to find potential vulnerabilities even in legacy web applications for which the server source code is not available.

+It is important to note that black-box analysis cannot guarantee completeness, lacking in accuracy.

 ## References
 [[ref_notamper_automatic_blackbox_det_parameter_tampering]]